nexudx/iRacing-AudioSwitch/README.md

-# IR Audio Switch
+# Audio Device Switcher for iRacing

-A PowerShell script for automatically switching audio output devices when starting and stopping iRacing.
+A PowerShell script for seamlessly managing audio output devices when launching and exiting iRacing simulation software.

 ## Features